mcb2223/Basketball_Stats_Tool/README.md

 ## The Goals
   - To take a list of data (in this case basketball players) and turn it into a list of balanced teams in an easy to read application.
   - To learn the practice of iterating through and cleaning data without needing modification, then presenting it in a ledgable way.

   -  Practice dictionaries, sets, lists, and all of the other groupings that confuse me.

+## A separate note (to myself) about these README files going forward.

+- I am going start typing these read me files as i do the code and i dont want them to feel like i am doing them for the project, I want to do them for me.
+What i want out of my README files:
+    - To use these to show my progress to myself.
+    - To have notes for what I was doing wrong.
+    - To have notes about what i felt i did well or liked.

 ## Methodology
   - I first moved the criteria for the project into an excel spreadsheet that i could easily read and have up on my second monitor when working.